Dog Friendly London – where do we go?

 Lower Marsh / The Cut / Blackfriars

-On Lower Marsh, there’s a great choice if one wants a proper coffee: Four Corners Café, Scooter Café, Little Bread Pedlar and Balance all allow dogs inside.
-Bar and vegan restaurant Vaulty Towers (managed by The Vaults theatre company) are also very dog friendly.
+On Lower Marsh, there’s a great choice if one wants a proper coffee: Scooter Café, Little Bread Pedlar and Balance all allow dogs inside.
+Bar and vegan restaurant Vaulty Towers (managed by The Vaults theatre company) and the Glitch are also very dog friendly.
 Boutique hotel Ruby Sofie might allow dogs in the entrance area after breakfast (we’re not quite sure yet!).
-The lovely italian gelato shop Candiero is worth a stop too and they do breakfast as well as delicious ice cream.
-We also love dining at Unwined, where the food is prepared by Klose & Soane and changes monthly.
+We have yet to try newly opened Juice Bar V&V (in what used to be Four Corners Cafe).

-Unfortunately grocery store Greensmith’s does not allow dogs inside which means we barely shop there but they have outdoor tables in the summer and they are closed at the moment (summer 2021); Rivers Remedies is a wonderful ethical store of all things British (from body lotions to washing up liquid) and is dog friendly; other shops which allows dogs are Rymans, Twice the Siren and plant cafe the Travel Cafe.
+Unfortunately grocery store Greensmiths does not allow dogs inside which means we barely shop there but they have outdoor tables; Rivers Remedies is a wonderful ethical store of all things British (from body lotions to washing up liquid) and is dog friendly; other shops which allows dogs are Rymans, Twice the Siren and plant cafe the Travel Cafe.
 Local pub the Hercules on Westminster Bridge road is dog friendly but food is so-so.

 Around Waterloo, the White Hart and famous Anchor & Hope (on the Cut) are dog friendly, the Duke of Sussex gastro pub by Millenium Green does great food and allows dogs.
 The Young Vic cafe & restaurant allows dogs too, and a lot of the coffee chains on the Cut have outdoor terraces.
 Origins Coffee Roasters behind Blackfriars road do great brunches and fab coffee.
 The ground floor bar area (Albie) in the plush Hoxton Hotel will let you have a drink with your furry friend too!

-On St. George’s Circus 80 Coffee Roasters – now called Indigitamenta – does great coffee.
-Further down on London road, latinan american restaurant Paladar and smoothie cafe Raw Press welcome dogs, just like nearby gastro pub the Albert Arms .
+On London road, latin american restaurant Paladar and smoothie cafe Raw Press welcome dogs, just like nearby gastro pub the Albert Arms .